nythrox/Flare.css-Docs/README.md

 tag | description
 ------ | ------
-number* | column size on * breakpoint. number can be any value from one to sixteen fill | occupies all empty space auto | size according to its content title | always 100% width break* | breaks the line self-no-gutter | will have no gutter
+number* | column size on * breakpoint. number can be any value from one to sixteen title | always 100% width break* | breaks the line self-no-gutter | will have no gutter